 I focused on showcasing three main aspects of the experience: the process of adding a business to the platform, narrowing business results by using filters and browsing business profiles from the perspective of a retailer looking to engage with a supplier.

-We began placing content in low-fidelity and started to organize flows of screens as shown in our sitemap.
-Since we had already identified the most important parts of the experience to highlight, our process of wireframe creation was fairly rapid.
+We began creating low-fidelity wireframes and organizing flows of screens as outlined in the sitemap.
+Knowing what to create for the prototype was easy since we had already identified the most important parts of the experience to highlight.
 After getting some feedback from the client and a few quick iterations we moved into higher fidelity.

-My colleague created a styleguide influenced by visual direction from the workshop, competitive analysis and existing branding.
-She created a new logo that incorporated the core element of connecting different people from the industry together.
-Ultimately the client decided to stick with the logo that had been created prior to our involvement.
+My colleague created a styleguide influenced by visual direction gathered from the workshop, competitive analysis and existing branding.
+She also created a new logo based on the core idea of better connecting industry suppliers and retailers to each other.

-After a few successful pitches with the prototype, our client was able to secure more funding to continue developing the idea.
-I'm looking forward to seeing the product evolve over time.
+After a few pitches with the prototype, our client was successful in securing more funding to continue developing his business.
+I'm looking forward to seeing the product evolve over time!

 Launch Prototype »